dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 #### Claims Endpoint
 The Claims Endpoint is an OAuth 2.0 Protected Resource that returns Claims about the authenticated Subject.
-To obtain the requested Claims about the Subject, the Client makes a request to the Claims Endpoint using an Access Token obtained through OpenID Connect Authentication.
+To obtain the requested Claims about the Subject, the OP acting as a Client makes a request to the Calims Endpont of the CP using an Access Token obtained through OpenID Connect Authentication.
 These Claims can be represented in variety of format as requested.

 This document defines the following request parameters for the Claims Endpoint request:

 - *uid*  String value which identifies the end-user at the Client.
 The value is described in 5.3.2 of this specification.
 If this parameter is not supplied, the *uid* claims value MUST be supplied in the *claims* parameter.
 - *claims*  This parameter is used to request that specific Claims be returned.
 This is a JSON object with only the *c_token* top-level member defined in 5.3.2 of this specification.
 The *c_token* member requests that the listed individual Claims be returned from the Claims Endpoint.
 The requested claims MUST only be a subset of the claims bounded to the Access Token as requested in the Authentication Request's *scope*, *claims*, or *request* or *request_uri* parameters.
 The *c_token* member MUST contain the *uid* claim value if the *uid* request parameter is not supplied.
 - *aud*  JSON object containing a string array of client identifiers that will be added as additional *aud*  (audience) claims for the resulting JWT response from this endpoint.
+(Editor's NOTE: This point needs more discussion.)

 ** Editor's NOTE ** Is there a way to specify the RPs that are registered to the OP?